MariaJoseDiazCa/test-covid-frontend-graphql/README.md

 The main functionalities developed were:

 -   connection with api covid-19 with the axios library [www.covid19api.com](https://covid19api.com/ "www.covid19api.com")
--   connection with api countries with the axios library [www.restcountries.eu](https://restcountries.eu/ "www.restcountries.eu")
+-   connection with api graphql countries with the apollo client library

 ### Tech